 Vitreoretinal fellows are encouraged and funded to present research at academic meetings.

 UNC Eye is involved in many multicenter collaborative clinical trials and fellows obtain knowledge of clinical trial operations and procedures.
-Although FDA regulations restrict the ability for fellows to directly participate in the clinical trials, the vitreoretinal fellows play an active role in the care of these patients.
+Although FDA regulations restrict the ability for fellows to directly participate in some clinical trials, the vitreoretinal fellows play an active role in the care of these patients.

 Vitreoretinal fellows have many opportunities to teach and supervise residents and medical students in clinics, on the hospital consult service, during procedures and in clinical conferences.

 Vitreoretinal fellows meet on a regular basis with the retina faculty, residents and rotating medical students to discuss interesting topics.
 Vitreoretinal fellows provide some didactics to the residents, in addition to participating in a variety of conferences and seminars at UNC Eye.
 Teaching conferences include retinal imaging conferences, surgical case conferences, ocular oncology tumor board, morbidity and mortality rounds, and retina journal clubs.

 Fellows receive both formal (every 6 months) and frequent informal feedback from faculty regarding their progress in training.